 Let’s talk about marking gauges.
 These deceptively simple tools are an essential part of any woodworker’s (or metalworker’s) toolbox, but not everyone is familiar or comfortable with using them.

 Also known as mortise gauges or scratch gauges, these small sliding tools have been used around the world for centuries.
-Nowadays modern wheel gauge designs are arguably the best marking gauges to buy, but in reality you don’t need to spend a lot of money to get great results.
+Nowadays modern wheel gauge designs are arguably the best marking gauges to buy, but in reality, you don’t need to spend a lot of money to get great results.

 That is, as long as you know what to look for.

-In this marking gauge guide I’ll cover all the different types of marking gauges and what they’re best for, as well as how to use marking gauges.
+In this marking gauge guide, I’ll cover all the different types of marking gauges and what they’re best for, as well as how to use marking gauges.

 Disclosure: This post contains affiliate links.
 This means Tiny Workshops may receive a small referral fee for purchases, at no extra cost to you.
 This does not affect product choices, but does help keep the lights on.
 Thanks!

-Best marking gauges for woodworking: Quick picks
+Best wood marking gauges: Quick picks

 Robert Larson combination gauge